robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 4. Set up single payment method for all AWS accounts with consolidated billing
 5. Share resources across acounts

 How does AWS Organizations work?
 First, you will choose an AWS account as a master account.
 Now, you create an organization in this master account.
 Note that when you use Organizations to create a new account, an IAM role will be created so that the master account can switch roles to access your member account.
-Then, you can either create an organization unit called OU, or accounts, called member accounts, under organization.
+Then, you can either create an organization unit called OU (Organizational Units), or accounts, called member accounts, under organization.
+Then, you can create service control policies to OU or to the member accounts.

+Best Practices:
+1. Plan ahead for the structure of your organization.
+2. We recommend that you keep the master account free of any operational AWS resources.
+3. Use AWS CloudTrail in the master account to centrally track all AWS usage in the member accounts.
+4. Apply least privilege practice.
+5. And for organizational units, assign policies to organizational units rather than to accounts.
+6. Test new and modified policies on a single account before scaling up to OUs.
+7. Use the APIs and AWS CloudFormation templates to ensure that every newly graded account is configiured to your liking, this template can create IAM user roles and policies.